Suitable Spaces for Shape Optimization: Conclusion

-The differential-geometric structure of the shape space $B_e$ is applied to the theory of PDE or VI constrained shape optimization problems.
-In particular, a Riemannian shape gradient and a Riemannian shape Hessian with respect to the Sobolev metric $g^1$ is defined.
-The specification of the Riemannian shape Hessian requires the Riemannian connection which is given and proven for the Sobolev metric.
-It is outlined that we have to deal with surface formulations of shape derivatives if we consider the Sobolev metric.
-In order to use the more attractive volume formulations, we considered the Steklov-Poincar\'{e} metrics $g^S$ and stated their connection to shape calculus by defining the shape gradient with respect to $g^S$.
-The gradients with respect to both, $g^1$ and $g^S$, and the Riemannian shape Hessian, open the door to formulate optimization algorithms in $B_e$.
-However, the shape space $B_e$ limits the application of optimization techniques.
-Thus, we extend the definition of smooth shapes to $H^{1/2}$-shapes and define a novel shape space.
+Since the shape space $B_e$ limits the application of optimization techniques, we extend the definition of smooth shapes to $H^{1/2}$-shapes and define a novel shape space.
 It is shown that this space has a diffeological structure.
 In this context, we clarify the differences between manifolds and diffeological spaces.
 From a theoretical point of view, a diffeological space is very attractive in shape optimization.
 It can be supposed that a diffeological structure suffices for many differential-geometric tools used in shape optimization techniques.
 In particular, objects which are needed in optimization methods, e.g., retractions and vector transports, have to be deduced.
 Note that these objects cannot be defined so easily and additional work is required to formulate optimization methods on a diffeological space, which remain open for further research and will be touched in subsequent papers.